A girl sitting on rocks beside a clear, turquoise stream in a rocky canyon with plants and a mountain in the background.

 ☐ 1–2 nicer tops (for dinners out)

-☐ 1 sports top or active tee (for surfing and hiking)
+☐ 1 sports top or active tee (for hiking)

 ☐ 1 long-sleeve linen or cotton shirt (cooler evenings in mountains)